A genuinely global epidemic

 Hyperglycemia or the excessively high blood glucose levels that result from diabetes can result in complications that compromise affect the quality of life and threaten the life expectancy of patients.

-179 million people around the world are unaware of the fact that they have diabetes
+Currently 212 million2 people around the world are unaware of the fact that they have diabetes.

 Left undiagnosed or incorrectly treated, diabetes can have serious long-term consequences for the body, including:

 The recommended treatments to achieve a better glycemic balance are specific to each type of diabetes.